NeilWP/SUSTINA_CAB/100 DATA MODELLING/ALBERT_READ_ME.md

 Albert

 The Datamodel is almost ready - time to get reviewing it together.
 I would suggest that we get a bit of a factory going - where when the need to explain a
 * CHANGE or
 * an ERROR remediation
-is identified  we add a new table in the specific page to   explain what the issue / change is setting the status to open  OPEN
-Keeo it on the main branch - we don;t need to make this  one  open to lots of changesand merges .
+is identified  we add a new table in the specific page to explain what the issue / change is setting the status to open  OPEN Keeo it on the main branch - we don't need to make this one open to lots of changesand merges .

 I have a script which trawls thruigh the dcatalogue and creaets the underlying data base objects